The Dummies’ Guide to Life Insurance

 - I want to explain what life insurance is and how it works.
 More importantly, I want to explain it in plain language that anyone can understand.
 This is supposed to be the life insurance for dummies guide I wish I’d read when I was younger.

 - I want to explain the different kinds of life insurance policies.
 Blanket statements about how you should buy term and invest the difference aren’t that helpful.
 They don’t apply to everyone.
-Real life insurance experts understand that different customers have different needs.
+Real-life insurance experts understand that different customers have different needs.

 - I want to give the reader an understanding of how much life insurance costs.
 Of course, life insurance policies vary in price from company to company.
 They also vary based on what kind of policy you buy and what your level of risk is.